chrishaverkate/pico-eye/readme.md

 # Overview
 ## Problem
-Lux meters are expensive and many include advanced features and calculations for photographers.
-There should be a simple project that can replicate the raw lux reading capability.
+Lux meters and colorimeters are expensive and many include advanced features and calculations for photographers.
+The two measurements often come as two different devices as well.
+There should be a simple project that can replicate the raw lux reading and color temperature reading capabilities.

 ## Goal
-Create a simple lux meter that can be relied on for reasonably accurate measurements of ambient light.
+1. Create a simple lux meter that can be relied on for reasonably accurate measurements of ambient light.
+2. Add a color sensor for measuring the intensity of different color channels and calculate an estimated color temperature.

+## Current State
+* A light sensor has been integrated and is calculating an estimated lux level
+* Lux level is printed to an LCD screen
+* A color sensor has been integrated and is calculating an estimated color temperature
+  * No calibration has been performed.
+The correction matrix is directly from a white paper by the manufacturer
+* Color temperature (in Kelvin) is printed to an LCD screen
+* Saturation bars for red, green, blue, and unfiltered light is painted to an LCD screen

 # Workflow
 ## Prerequisites